svolpe43/cfsh/README.md

 ### cat \<path\>
 The cat command can only be used on a node of type 'Instance'.
 This command cats the path specified by '\<path\>' on the instance of the current selected node.

+### cud
+The cud command will use ssh to output the /var/log/cloud-init-output.log file from the ec2 instance.

+### stats
+The stats command will use ssh to run the top command on the ec2 instance.
+This will output some basic statistics about the cpu and memory of the instance.